My NA6 Miata!

 This is how my Type2 Torsen looks

-It wasnt that immediately, but it was found, purchased and
+It wasnt fitted immediately, but it was found, purchased and

 kept inside the drawer till I manage to get a shorter